thoughtspot/rest-api-sdk/sdks/java/docs/ThoughtSpotRestApi.md

   Version: 9.0.0.cl or later   Allows sharing one or several metadata objects with users and groups in ThoughtSpot.
 Requires edit access to the metadata object.
-The API endpoint allows sharing only the following types of metadata objects: * Liveboards * Visualizations * Answers * Worksheets * Views  You can provide &#x60;READ_ONLY&#x60; or &#x60;MODIFY&#x60; access when sharing an object with another user or group.
+The API endpoint allows sharing only the following types of metadata objects: * Liveboards * Visualizations * Answers * Worksheets * Views * Connections  You can provide &#x60;READ_ONLY&#x60; or &#x60;MODIFY&#x60; access when sharing an object with another user or group.
 With &#x60;READ_ONLY&#x60; access grants view access to the shared object, whereas &#x60;MODIFY&#x60; provides edit access.
 To prevent a user or group from accessing the shared object, specify the GUID or name of the principal and set &#x60;shareMode&#x60; to &#x60;NO_ACCESS&#x60;.

 ### Example
 ```java